JudithHe/csc258-Volcano-scientific-drome-operation/README.md

 ## Top Level Module name: Top_Level_Game in Top_Level_Game.v

 ## Project Design
-state the name of each module in your project and a one-sentence description of what function it performs.
-Add any additional statements as required to explain how the different modules work with each other (data dependencies, master-slave relationship etc.) list the Verilog modules were not created by you: VGA adapter, keyboard etc. state the resources (and their URLs) that you used to create the project and their role/use.
-For example: abc GitHub repo - basic source code for the player avatar display xyz uni project page - main idea for the game pqr stackexchange page - working solution to troubleshoot the speaker's buzzing issue
 1. VGA_Controller.v->generate the active-low signals VGA-HS, VGA-VS by using the implementation introduced in MIT.
 (reference: http://web.mit.edu/6.111/www/s2004/NEWKIT/vga.shtml)
 2. Controller.v-> draw the current scene of the game given the coordinates of each object (the coordinates represent the top left corner of each object).